nodejs/node/doc/guides/collaborator-guide.md

 #### Objections

-**Collaborators can object to a pull request by using the "Request Changes" GitHub feature**.
-Dissent comments alone don't constitute an objection. **Any PR objection must include a clear reason for that objection, and the objector must remain responsive for further discussion towards consensus about the direction of the pull request**.
-Providing a set of actionable steps alongside the objection is recommended.
+Collaborators can object to a pull request by using the "Request Changes" GitHub feature.
+Dissent comments alone don't constitute an objection.
+Any pull request objection must include a clear reason for that objection, and the objector must remain responsive for further discussion towards consensus about the direction of the pull request.
+Where possible, provide a set of actionable steps alongside the objection.

-If the objection is not clear to others, another collaborator can ask an objecting collaborator to explain their objection or to provide actionable steps to resolve the objection. **If the objector is unresponsive for seven days after a collaborator asks for clarification, another collaborator can dismiss the objection**.
+If the objection is not clear to others, another collaborator can ask an objecting collaborator to explain their objection or to provide actionable steps to resolve the objection.
+If the objector is unresponsive for seven days after a collaborator asks for clarification, a collaborator may dismiss the objection.

-**Pull requests with outstanding objections must remain open until all objections are satisfied**.
+Pull requests with outstanding objections must remain open until all objections are satisfied.
 If reaching consensus is not possible, a collaborator can escalate the issue to the TSC by pinging `@nodejs/tsc` and adding the `tsc-agenda` label to the issue.